a list of breeder questions is highly recommended

 Questions You Should Ask a Breeder

-How many dogs do you have and how often do you breed them?
+How many dogs do you have and what age do you retire them from breeding?

 A breeder should not have so many dogs that they cannot pay attention to them all.
 Dogs need socializing and not just to be used as breeding machines.
 It also takes time to keep them clean and groomed properly.
-A good number is under 9 for a guideline, but it depends on the number of people living and interacting with the dogs.
 They should be bred on a reasonable schedule allowing skipped cycles for the dam to rest and recuperate between litters.

 Can we come and visit the puppies in your home?

 Any reputable breeder will allow you to come to their home and visit the puppies and adults.
 If they won’t let you , that is a big red flag that you have a backyard breeder or puppy mill on the line.
-Some may ask that you wait until they are a few weeks old to protect them from contaminants.
-A litter can become quite ill with things like Coccidia that can cause terrible diarrhea and even death if untreated.
+Some may ask that you wait until they have had their first vaccinations to protect them from contaminants.
+A litter can become quite ill with things like Parvo and Coccidia that can cause terrible diarrhea and even death if untreated.
 These things can be tracked in on feet and clothing and on hands of people entering the house.
 Allow your breeder to set a few weeks to let the puppies gain strength and resilience to these things before welcoming visitors, but be sure they DO allow visitors at some point.

 Do you have both parents on site?